Northern Ireland High Street Voucher Scheme: Start date to be announced on Tuesday, September 14, 2021

 "I would, therefore, urgently call on the Department for the Economy to clearly set out timelines and indicate what preparations have been made in the unacceptable event of the scheme being further delayed.”

-Earlier on Monday, September 13, 2021,when speaking to BBC NI, SDLP Folye MLA Mark H Durkan expressed concern that elderly people who could not use computers, "could end up missing out".
+Earlier on Monday, September 13, 2021,when speaking to BBC NI, SDLP Foyle MLA Mark H Durkan expressed concern that elderly people who could not use computers, "could end up missing out".

 The Department of Economy have confirmed that applications can be made over the phone for those who do not have a computer or internet access and that people will be able to register to complete an application on behalf of someone, however, they must have their permission and their personal details.